Heart Disease in Women is a Problem

 Exercise, Nutrition and Other Measures

-Fortunately, except for age and family history, the risk factors can be prevented or controlled by lifestyle changes and, if needed, medication.
+Fortunately, except for age and family history, the risk factors can be prevented or controlled by lifestyle patterns and, if needed, medication.
 Sometimes special procedures, such as bypass surgery and angioplasty, are used to treat heart disease.
 But they are not a “cure.”
 Heart disease and its risk factors must still be controlled.

 “We’re not asking women to overhaul their lives overnight,” said Taubenheim.
 “We’re saying, ‘Make a start.’